uribench/software-engineering-handbook/HANDBOOK_FLOW.md

-# Typical Workflow for Contribution to the Handbook
+# Typical Workflow for Contributing to the Handbook

 The following workflow describes the typical steps required to contribute contents for a new
 subject: